alectunbridge/apprentice-boot-camp-improving-code/docs/_posts/0003-01-03-reading-code-exercise.md

 + Do try to understand
 + Drawing things will help… flow chart?

+Note: We do a recap after this, then another exercise where they create the board physically.
+    Ask them not to add comments either for now.

 --

 ## Recap - What have we discovered?